Broken Lives

-Broken Lives was written by Estelle Blackburn between 1992 and 1998.
-The book is about the false imprisonment of two people, John Button and Darryl Beamish who were both convicted for murders that were later proved to be committed by Eric Cooke the last man hanged in Western Australia in the Fremantle Gaol.
+Broken Lives is a 1998 non-fiction book written by Estelle Blackburn.
+The book is about the false imprisonment of John Button and Darryl Beamish, who were both convicted of murders committed by serial killer Eric Cooke.

-Though the information was to go into a book it became a combined exercise in authorship and citizen advocacy which led to the re-opening of the cases of both Button and Darryl Beamish and the quashing of their long-standing convictions.
+The book led to re-opening the cases of both Button and Beamish and quashing their long-standing convictions.

 Background

-In 1963 John Button was convicted of the manslaughter of his girlfriend, Rosemary Anderson.
+In 1963, John Button was convicted of the manslaughter of his girlfriend, Rosemary Anderson.
 Button was originally charged with wilful murder but the jury found him guilty of the lesser charge and was sentenced to 10 years jail.
-Button's brother approached Blackburn in January 1992 claiming his older brother had been framed for a murder committed by Eric Cooke, though skeptical Blackburn met John Button in February 1992.
+Button's brother approached Blackburn in January 1992, claiming his older brother had been framed for a murder committed by Eric Cooke.
+Though skeptical, Blackburn met John Button in February of that year.
 After hearing his testimony and reading the appeal books kept from his previous court actions, she decided that his case would be an appropriate topic for the book.

 The key discovery in the revision of the case histories was that Eric Cooke had been a multiple-method killer.
-His offences show a significant deviation from the pattern generally accepted as the orthodox "serial killer" template, which holds that such killers target the same type of victim in the same way, impelled by the same underlying motive.
-Cooke, conversely, for differing reasons, using various methods, killed or attempted to kill persons of both sexes and of a wide spread of ages and social circumstances.
+His offences show a significant deviation from the pattern generally accepted as the orthodox "serial killer" template, which holds that such killers choose victims based on gender, race, age, or other factors.
+Cooke, conversely, killed or attempted to kill persons of both sexes and a wide spread of ages and social circumstances.